syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

-> Note: When you resize the columns and the Columns sizer is in ‘Star’ or ‘AutoWithLastFill’ mode, it remains its behavior.
+N> When you resize the columns and the Columns sizer is in ‘Star’ or ‘AutoWithLastFill’ mode, it remains its behavior.

 The following code example illustrates you how to set the ColumnSizing option for DataGrid control.